Table of Contents

-Atopic dermatitis can be considered as a disease of altered skin barrier integrity due to immune dysregulation.
-Atopic dermatitis is a chronic-relapsing inflammatory skin disease that often precedes asthma and other allergic disorders.
-The main features of the skin condition are intense pruritus, and eczematous skin lesions.
+Atopic dermatitis can be considered a disease of altered skin barrier integrity due to immune dysregulation.
+Atopic dermatitis is a chronic relapsing inflammatory skin disease that often precedes asthma and other allergic disorders.
+The main features of the skin condition are intense pruritus and eczematous skin lesions.

 Epidemiology of Atopic Dermatitis

 The lifetime prevalence of atopic dermatitis in school-aged children in the United States has been reported to be up to 17 %.
 There is a considerably variable range of prevalence of atopic dermatitis based on the studied population (8.7—18 %) suggesting that environmental and genetic factors contribute significantly to the disease.

-Family history of atopic dermatitis or other allergic conditions put the child at an increased risk of developing the disorder.
-Moreover, previous history of atopy in the patient is an important risk factor for atopic dermatitis.
+A family history of atopic dermatitis or other allergic conditions put the child at an increased risk of developing the disorder.
+Moreover, the previous history of atopy in the patient is an important risk factor for atopic dermatitis.

 Etiology of Atopic Dermatitis